data-preservation-programs/singularity/docs/cli-reference/datasource/add/mailru.md

       password.
 See the Configuration section in the docs for how to make an app password.

-   --mailru-speedup-file-patterns
-      Comma separated list of file name patterns eligible for speedup (put by hash).

-      Patterns are case insensitive and can contain '*' or '?' meta characters.

-      Examples:
-         | <unset>                 | Empty list completely disables speedup (put by hash).
-         | *                       | All files will be attempted for speedup.
-         | *.mkv,*.avi,*.mp4,*.mp3 | Only common audio/video files will be tried for put by hash.
-         | *.zip,*.gz,*.rar,*.pdf  | Only common archives or PDF books will be tried for speedup.

-   --mailru-quirks
-      Comma separated list of internal maintenance flags.

-      This option must not be used by an ordinary user.
-It is intended only to facilitate remote troubleshooting of backend issues.
-Strict meaning of flags is not documented and not guaranteed to persist between releases.
-      Quirks will be removed when the backend grows stable.
-      Supported quirks: atomicmkdir binlist unknowndirs

    --mailru-speedup-enable
       Skip full upload if there is another file with same data hash.